dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 Now that you've set up your development environment and credentials, you should be able to access the Cloud IDE:

 1. Log in with your [dbt Cloud account](https://cloud.getdbt.com/).
 If you don't have one, [sign up](https://www.getdbt.com/signup/) for an account for free.
-2. Click **Develop** at the top of the page
+2. Click **Develop** at the top of the page to take you to the IDE.
-3. Make sure you've already initialized your project
+3. Initialize your project and familiarize yourself with the IDE and its delightful [features](#cloud-ide-features).
-4. You're ready to start developing and [building models](https://docs.getdbt.com/docs/get-started/getting-started/building-your-first-project/build-your-first-models)!
+4. Nice job, you're ready to start developing and [building models](https://docs.getdbt.com/docs/get-started/getting-started/building-your-first-project/build-your-first-models) 🎉!

 ## Build, compile, and run projects

-You can *build*, *compile*, *run* *, and test* dbt projects using the command bar or **Build** button.
+You can *build*, *compile*, *run*, and *test* dbt projects using the command bar or **Build** button.
 Use the **Build** button to quickly build, run, or test the model you're working on.
 The Cloud IDE will update in real-time when you run models, tests, seeds, and operations.

 If a model or test fails, dbt Cloud makes it easy for you to view and download the run logs for your dbt invocations to fix the issue.